 - Data that is stored in the file system needs to be moved over to the new server.
 These are your packages stored in the built-in package repository, your artifacts (includes project logos), and your Task Logs.

 - Tentacle thumbprints are stored in the database.
 If you’re using the same database, you won’t need to re-configure your Tentacles.

-You can only move your server to the same version, you cannot move to an upgraded version.
-Either upgrade your existing server, then move the Server and files, or move then upgrade on the new server.
+You can only move your Octopus Server installation to the same Octopus version, you cannot move to an upgraded version.
+Either upgrade your existing Octopus Server version, then move the Server and files, or move and then upgrade on the new server.
 Please refer to our upgrading guides for applicable information for your scenario.

 Below are instructions on how to move your Octopus Server and SQL Database.